TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 5.1.8 =
+* Removed debug code in link moderation screen
+* Fixed problem with empty categories not showing up even if Hide when empty is not checked

 = 5.1.7 =
 * Fixed problem with category drop-down in user-submission form that prevented it from appearing in some situations
 * Added data type validation code to avoid security exploits